On the PeV knee of cosmic rays spectrum and TeV cutoff of electron spectrum: Conclusions And Discussions

+Furthermore, whether all CR components have a same Lorentz factor is still questionable.
+Even if the mechanism of the knee is different from the electron's cutoff, our model is still viable assuming the X particle interacts only with the CR nuclei.
+Thus measurement about whether the spectral breaks of individual CR species are A-dependent is essential.
+Nevertheless, the detection for the high-energy CRs provides a unique way to explore the interactions with the ultra-light DM particles.

-\textit{Acknowledgements.---} The authors thank Xiaojun Bi, Shouhua Zhu, Chun Liu and Pengfei Yin for their helpful comments and suggestions.
-This work is supported by the Natural Sciences Foundation of China (11135010).
+\textit{Acknowledgements.---} We thank Xiaojun Bi, Shouhua Zhu, Chun Liu, Pengfei Yin and Yu Gao for their helpful discussions.
+This work is supported by the Natural Sciences Foundation of China (11135010, 11635011, 11761141001) and the National Key Program for Research and Development (2016YFA0400200).